Household Hazardous Waste (HHW)

 - Using the product as the manufacturer instructs.
 Companies are required to test their products to comply with federal regulations.
 Directions should be followed to get maximum benefit from the products you use without compromising your safety.

 - Buying only what you need.
-Surprisingly, some products cost more to dispose than they do to purchase.
-Using forethought when purchasing these products may save your community the cost of disposing of them as HHW.
+Some products cost more to dispose than they do to purchase.
+So use forethought when purchasing products that may be costly for you or your community to dispose.

 GENERAL HHW INFORMATION